build-on-aws/bookstore-demo-app-with-authz/README.md

 [![One-click deployment](https://oneclick.amplifyapp.com/button.svg)](https://console.aws.amazon.com/amplify/home#/deploy?repo=https://github.com/build-on-aws/bookstore-demo-app-with-authz)

 1. Use **1-click deployment** button above, and continue by clicking "*Connect to GitHub*".
 2. If you don't have an *IAM Service Role* with administrative permissions, select "*Create new role*".
-Otherwise, proceed to the 5th step.
+   - If you already have that, you can jump directly to the 5th step.
 3. Select "*Amplify*" from the drop-down, and select "*Amplify - Backend Deployment*", then click "*Next*".
 4. Click "*Next*" again, then give the role a name and click "*Create role*".
 5. In the Amplify console and select the role you created, then click "*Save and deploy*".
 6. Amplify Console will fork this repository into your *GitHub* account and deploy it for you.
 7. You should now be able to see your app being deployed in the [Amplify Console](https://console.aws.amazon.com/amplify/home).
-8. Within your new app in Amplify Console, wait for deployment to complete (this should take approximately ~10 minutes for the first deploy).
+8. Within your new app in Amplify Console, wait for deployment to complete.
+   - This should take approximately ~10-15 minutes for the first deploy.

 ##### Clean Up